Types Of Dark Circles

 Finally, you may experience or witness multiple types of dark circles.

-These dark circles may be easier to treat if they are caused by factors besides genetics, like poor lifestyle habits.
-In addition, you can seek help from a dermatologist to create a customized routine to care for your dark circles.
+These dark circles may be easier to treat if they are caused by factors other than genetics, such as poor lifestyle habits.

 What Causes Dark Circles?

-It can take up to one or more skin cycles and a consistent skincare routine to witness noticeable changes in your dark circles.
+It can take one or more skin cycles and a consistent skincare routine to notice noticeable changes in your dark circles.
 So what factors can contribute to dark circles?

 Genetics

-Genetics plays a crucial role in dark circles.
+Genetics plays a significant role in the development of dark circles.
 Most people can have dark circles because it’s a common trait that runs in their family.
-Also, some skin tones will have more prominent dark circles than others, but there is no genuine medical concern.

 Lack Of Sleep